Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-tpm-node.md

 - Antes de avançar, certifique-se de que executa os passos descritos em [Configurar o Serviço de Aprovisionamento de Dispositivos no Hub IoT com o portal do Azure](./quick-setup-auto-provision.md).
 -  Certifique-se de que tem o [Node.js v4.0 ou superior](https://nodejs.org) instalado no seu computador.
-- Se pretender inscrever um dispositivo simulado no final deste Manual de Início Rápido, siga os passos em [Criar e aprovisionar um dispositivo simulado](quick-create-simulated-device.md) até ao passo onde pode obter uma chave de endossamento para o dispositivo.
-Tome nota da chave de endossamento, que irá utilizar mais à frente neste Manual de Início Rápido. **Não siga os passos para criar uma inscrição individual com o portal do Azure.**
+- If you want to enroll a simulated device at the end of this quickstart, follow the steps in [Create and provision a simulated device](quick-create-simulated-device.md) up until the step where you get an endorsement key for the device.
+Note down the endorsement key, you will use it later in this quickstart. **Não siga os passos para criar uma inscrição individual com o portal do Azure.**

 ## <a name="create-the-individual-enrollment-sample"></a>Criar o exemplo de inscrição individual